austriacodes/blockchain-austria/README.md

 April/2020 - [EDCON 2020](https://www.edcon.io) is a yearly world Ethereum Development Conference that happens April 3-7, 2020 right here in Vienna, Austria (the last stops where in Sydney, Toronto and Paris in 2019, 2018 and 2017).

+Jan/2020 - Work on [Bits & Blocks Press Bookshelf](https://bitsblocks.github.io) continues - Free Books about Bitcoins, Blockchains, Contract Scripts & More - All About the Digital Future of Unique Bits & Bytes; Started on adding [Crypto is the Mother of All Scams and (Now Busted) Bubbles - While Blockchain Is The Most Over-Hyped Technology Ever, No Better than a Spreadsheet/Database by Nouriel Roubini](https://github.com/bitsblocks/crypto-bubbles)

 Jan/2020 - Celebrating 11 Years of Bitcoin Blockchain on January 3rd @ [Bitcoin Austria Meetup No. 73](https://meetup.com/Bitcoin-Austria/events/264931723).
 Free.